Skip to main content

 Written by Taylor Stewart

-The Visualize tab lives under Overview, right next to Guides and Changes to be made.
+The Visualize view lives under Guides, alongside the Guide editor.
 It's a set of prebuilt charts that slice the client's plan different ways — by goal, by owner, by account type, by tax status, by cash flow, by time horizon, and as a life timeline.
 No setup, no knobs; just pick a view and you get the picture.

 It's the fastest way to orient yourself on a client before a meeting, and the fastest way to show a client what their plan actually looks like.